Does this site look plain?

 long **foo[7];

-We'll approach this systematically, focusing on just one or two small part as we develop the description in English.
-As we do it, we'll show the focus of our attention in red, and strike out the parts we've finished with.
+We'll approach this systematically, focusing on just one or two small parts as we develop the description in English.
+As we go, we'll show the focus of our attention in red, and strike out the parts we've finished with.

 long **foo [7];